List of CIA controversies: CIA's recruitment of Nazis

-In 2014, The New York Times reported that "In the decades after World War II, the C.I.A. and other United States agencies employed at least a thousand Nazis as Cold War spies and informants and, as recently as the 1990s, concealed the government’s ties to some still living in America, newly disclosed records and interviews show."
+In 2014, The New York Times reported that "In the decades after World War II, the C.I.A. and other United States agencies employed at least a thousand Nazis as Cold War spies and informants and, as recently as the 1990s, concealed the government's ties to some still living in America, newly disclosed records and interviews show."

-According to Timothy Naftali, "The CIA’s central concern [in recruiting former Nazi collaborators] was not so much the extent of the criminal’s guilt as the likelihood that the agent’s criminal past could remain a secret."
+According to Timothy Naftali, "The CIA's central concern [in recruiting former Nazi collaborators] was not so much the extent of the criminal's guilt as the likelihood that the agent's criminal past could remain a secret."

 Iran-Contra

 Drug trafficking

-Two offices of CIA Directorate of Analysis have analytical responsibilities in this area.
+Two offices of the CIA Directorate of Analysis have analytical responsibilities in this area.
 The Office of Transnational Issues applies unique functional expertise to assess existing and emerging threats to U.S. national security and provides the most senior U.S. policymakers, military planners, and law enforcement with analysis, warning, and crisis support.

 CIA Crime and Narcotics Center researches information on international narcotics trafficking and organized crime for policymakers and the law enforcement community.
 Since CIA has no domestic police authority, it sends its analytic information to the Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE) and other law enforcement organizations, such as the Drug Enforcement Administration (DEA) and the Office of Foreign Assets Control of the United States Department of the Treasury (OFAC).

 Another part of CIA, the Directorate of Operations, collects human intelligence (HUMINT) in these areas.

 Research by Dr. Alfred W. McCoy, Gary Webb, and others has pointed to CIA involvement in narcotics trafficking across the globe, although the CIA officially denies such allegations.

 Lying to Congress

-Speaker of the United States House of Representatives Nancy Pelosi has stated that the CIA repeatedly misled Congress since 2001 about waterboarding and other torture, though Pelosi admitted to being told about the programs.
-Six members of Congress have claimed that Director of the CIA Leon Panetta admitted that over a period of several years since 2001 the CIA deceived Congress, including affirmatively lying to Congress.
-Some Members of Congress believe that these lies to Congress are similar to CIA lies to Congress from earlier periods.
+Nancy Pelosi has stated that the CIA repeatedly misled Congress since 2001 about waterboarding and other torture, though Pelosi admitted to being told about the programs.
+Six members of Congress have claimed that CIA Director Leon Panetta admitted that over a period of several years since 2001 the CIA deceived Congress, including affirmatively lying to Congress.
+Some Congressmembers believe that these lies to Congress are similar to CIA lies to Congress from earlier periods.

 In the early 1990s Richard Barlow asked his managers to correct the record when blatantly false statements had been made to Congress.
-The official mendacity only became public after Barlow sued the US Department of Defense for wrongful termination.
+The official mendacity only became public after Barlow sued the Department of Defense for wrongful termination.